FatulM/shamsi_date/README.md

 ```
 And convert Jalali and Gregorian to DateTime by using `toDateTime()` method.
 And you can get Jalali and Gregorian dates for now by using `now()` factory.

+You can get weekDay of Jalali and Gregorian by using corresponding getters.

 Here is an example: